 Dr Esther Apuahe, the first female surgeon in PNG and a mother of three, talked about her challenges in being accepted by her male colleagues and patients, especially in the provinces.
 She hopes that her experiences made it easier for future generations of female surgeons, of whom there are now seven, and was especially proud that four of these women are now undertaking subspecialty training.

 Dr Sepi Lopati is currently in Melbourne studying her Master of Surgery - Research degree on the prevalence of ear disease in primary school students in Tonga.
 As a mother to two young children while training, she found it difficult to find the appropriate training to suit her life.
 She found the lack of outside connections hard as she couldn't travel for training and wanted help finding a pathway.
-Dr Lopati explained that women entering the surgical field is a recent phenomenon in Tonga, and stressed the challenges faced by women wanting to upskill.

-"You must love what you choose.
+Dr Lopati explained that women entering the surgical field "You must love what you choose.
 If you have the heart for the job and a good support system, you're able to cope and be up for the challenge."